xrootd/howto/docs/tpc/README.md

 4. What data transfer protocol(s) will be used, xroot and/or https?
 5. What authentication/authoriaztion mechanism will be used?
 X509/VOMS, Token, sss key?

-There is no way to cover all the above combinations but we will provide examples to cover some typic use cases.
+There is no way to cover all the above combinations but we will provide examples to cover some typical use cases.
-We will assume that `TLS` is always in able (which means using Xrootd release `5.3.0` and above).
+We will assume that `TLS` is always enabled (which means using Xrootd release `5.3.0` and above).

 ## A simple TPC using xroot protocol and rendezvous key
-{%
-  include-markdown "./SimpleXrootTPCwRendezvousKey.md"
+{% include-markdown "./SimpleXrootTPCwRendezvousKey.md" %}
-%}